Eczema: symptoms, causes & treatment

 Treatment of eczema

 Your doctor will prescribe an anti-inflammatory cream or ointment for active inflammation.
-The strength and duration of this treatment depends on the severity and location of your eczema.
-Milder preparations are often used for the face and folds, while thicker skin such as on the palms or soles can tolerate stronger treatment.
+The strength and duration depend on the severity and location of your eczema.
 The goal is to quickly control the inflammation so that the itching decreases and your skin can recover.
+Treatment is usually phased out as soon as symptoms ease.

 Get to know your triggers and avoid them where possible.
-Keep a journal where you write down when your eczema revived and what happened that day.
-Patterns can help identify whether certain foods, stress, weather changes, or other factors make your eczema worse.
-This knowledge enables you to act proactively instead of just responding to upheavals.
+Keep a journal where you note when your eczema revives.
+Patterns can help identify whether certain factors are making your eczema worse.
+Itch management is a separate area of focus.
+Keep your nails short and consider cotton gloves while sleeping.
+Cool compresses can provide temporary relief.

 What doesn't work for eczema